wrvenkat/ibnr/README.md

 -------------------------------------------------------------------------------

-`-h - Display this message and quit.\n\t--file=ppa-list-file-path\t- The file to be used for displaying or installing instead of the default one.\n\t--list\t\t\t\t- Display the contents of the PPA list file provided as argument to the file option.
-If this is not provided, display the default file.\n\t--add\t\t\t\t- Add all the repositories for the softwares as specified by type and in the provided PPA config file.\n\t--install\t\t\t- Install the contents of the PPA list file provided as argument to the file option.
-If not provided, install the default file.\n\t--type=[b,d,d1,d2...]\t\t- Used in conjuction with --list and --install options, a value to this option indicates the type of software to be displayed or installed.
-Values can be comma separated in which case all matching types are installed.
-By default, the base level indicated by the value b is used. b - basic, d - desktop, d1 - development, dx - other types of installation if present in the target PPA list file.`
+`-h                          - Display this message and quit.
+--file=ppa-list-file-path    - The config file to be used instead of the default one.
+--list                       - Display the contents of the config file.
+--add                        - Add all the repositories for the softwares as specified by type and in the provided config file.
+--install                    - Install the software present in the config file.
+--type=[b,d,d1,d2...]        - Used in conjuction with --list and --install options, a value to this option indicates the type of software to be displayed or installed.
+Values can be comma separated.
+The default value is b for the base level. (b - basic/core requirements).
+Other examples would be, d - desktop, dev - development, etc.`